 What are the Educational Requirements?

 To teach elementary or secondary academic subjects, you must have a Bachelor’s degree or higher from a regionally accredited university.
-To teach vocational subjects, you must have the equivalent of a high school diploma and five (5) of the last eight years of wage-earning experience.
+To teach vocational subjects, you must have the equivalent of a high school diploma and five (5) of the last ten years of wage-earning experience.

 What if I don’t qualify for Troops to Teachers funding?